YananZhao0630/YananZhao0630.github.io/_pages/about.md

 News
 =====
+* June.
+2025: One paper is accepted by TSIPN.
 * Jan.
 2025: One paper is accepted by ICLR 2025.
 * Jan.
 2025: One paper is accepted by TGRS.
 Make the **wavelet scattering network (WSN)** great again!
 * Dec.
 2024: One paper is accepted by ICASSP 2025.